 So after meeting him, I really thought that this was the way for me to go.
 I had the procedure within a few weeks.
 We were able to schedule it fairly quickly.

-Amazing how many people have been through the same thing.
-I never would have known until you start talking about it and everybody, suddenly it’s “oh yeah”…..either I’ve been through it or I know somebody who’s been through it.
+It’s amazing how many people have been through the same thing.
+I never would’ve known until I started talking about it.
+Suddenly, it’s “oh yeah…” either “I’ve been through it or I know somebody who’s been through it.”
 It’s obviously may not be the right decision for everyone, but it’s worth considering.
 You need to consider all the options.
-Just know that there is more than just surgery for this condition.
+Just know that there’s more than just surgery for this condition.

 The difference in my lifestyle, before the procedure compared to now, is incomparable.
 My symptoms changed very quickly right before I had the procedure done.
 My periods certainly weren’t regular and they were extremely heavy, so I never knew when the symptoms were going to occur.
 When they did occur, I couldn’t go anywhere, I was basically stuck.
 I was afraid to go anywhere, and I needed constant attention.
 With that, came a lot of emotional distress as well as physical distress.
 The next month, everything changed—immediately changed.

 They asked me to stay on certain medications just to be sure.
 The results of the UFE procedure could take a month, several months, or it could take up to a year.
 So, they had me stay some medications.
 I almost knew immediately that the procedure had made a difference.
 It was night and day.